Learning Machine Learning

 For those new to programming, a natural question is what language to use.
 This is a big decision, but spending too long deciding will hold you back.
 I really recommend just picking python 3 and sticking with it: it has a very mature environment for machine learning, with simple syntax and an abundance of tutorials online.
 It has the added benefit of being a general-purpose language, so you can really do anything you want with it.

 I can’t remember exactly how I learnt python (it was a long time ago): I recall it being a dark and uncomfortable time, probably because I tried to navigate my own way through.
 I suggest you choose one of the many tutorials available.
-Here are two suggestions
+Here are three suggestions:

 - Automate the Boring Stuff with Python, by Al Sweigart.
 Very highly regarded, although it doesn’t directly address data science.
 It teaches the syntax, and just how useful python can be.
 Even if you know for a fact that you’re only interested in data science, the first 12 chapters are critical.